'Dear Apple, The iPhone X and Face ID Are Orwellian and Creepy' - Slashdot

 Or technology period.

-This guy has no idea how Face ID works (Score:1)
+This guy has no idea how Face ID works (Score:3, Insightful)

 Re: (Score:1)